metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 I'm really impressed at the general athleticism of this Raven defense.

 Daniel Jones just a touch off on his throws, but still playing fairly well.
+Lamar too.

+***

+## Patriots @ Browns

+Cleveland giving up a rushing touchdown on 3rd and 10 is just hilarious.